Pugmatt/BedrockConnect/README.md

 ---

-ℹ️ *The public bots have been turned off until further notice due to inscalibility with player growth and other security related concerns.*
+ℹ️ *The public bots have been turned off until further notice due to inscalability with player growth and other security related concerns.*

 ---